 As an Open and Affirming church, First United Church of Christ, Royersford is committed in making sure that compassion and justice is served for those in the LGBTQ Community.
 We proudly fly a rainbow flag as a symbol to all that no matter who you are, you’re welcome here.
 A special resource center has been set up in the social hall, providing books, resources, and more to those who need it.
 On “Rainbow Sunday”, June 24, 2018, we shared with everyone how we are Open to All of God’s Children and Affirming of their Gifts.
 A special worship service was planned with a picnic held afterwards.
 We particularly want to share this congregation with folks who have been rejected by churches because of their sexual orientation or beliefs about orientation, folks who don’t know that there is a place where the message of the Bible is “God is Love” and our call from Christ is to “Love one Another.”
 This is an ongoing mission and we are always looking for more opportunities to show support and advocate for all!

 Bethany Children's Home provides a safe haven for youth to heal from their pasts and prepare for their futures!
 Youth come to Bethany with some degree of trauma from abuse, abandonment, neglect, or drug/alcohol exposure.
 They are seeking an opportunity to learn new skills for their journey in coping with the past, setting positive education and life goals for the present and preparing for their future.
-Last year’s “Over the Edge” campaign raised a total of over $100,000!
+The last two year’s “Over the Edge” campaigns raised over $100,000!
 This year, Bethany is asking for more people to go Over the Edge to provide our local youth the hope, courage & opportunity for a brighter, stronger future.
 Proceeds from this year's event will provide support for the health and medical needs of the youth served at Bethany.

-We at First UCC, Royersford participated in Bethany Children’s Home’s “Over the Edge” Campaign last year and sent their very own, Darlene Canning over the edge!
-The edge of the 525 Student Apartments on Lancaster Avenue in Reading, PA that is!!!!
-We raised over $1,000 to send Darlene rappelling over the edge on Friday, September 22, 2017!
+We at First UCC, Royersford participated in Bethany Children’s Home’s “Over the Edge” Campaign in20172018 and sent their very own, Darlene Canning over the edge!
+The edge of the 525 Student Apartments on Lancaster Avenue in Reading in 2017 and the edge of the Abraham Lincoln Tower Apartments in 2018 that is!!!!
+We raised over $1,000 each year to send Darlene rappelling over the edge!

 For more information or to make a donation Visit: www.bethanyhome.org/ote4bethany/